 Budget and plan

-Although collateral borrowing often gets a bad rap, it is a useful and quick way to convert assets into cash and in the case of car title loans, help you continue using the asset while you pay off the loan.
+Collateral borrowing it is a useful and quick way to use your assets to receive cash.
+In particular, car title loans help you by giving you the cash you need and allowing you to continue using the asset while you pay off the loan.
 For example, if you are a taxi driver with significant and unexpected repair costs for your taxi; you could easily and quickly borrow with your car and then once the taxi is back on the road, use the income to pay off the debt.
-This reduces your down time and has you back on the road as quickly as possible.
+This reduces your downtime and has you back on the road as quickly as possible.